helloarchy/blog-microservice/README.md

 ### Moderation
 Moderates a given comment against a deny-list, ensuring no forbidden words are included.
 Emits an event on completed moderation.

+## Infrastructure
+The files at `./infra` contain all that is needed to create a new kubernetes cluster to run the services.
+Each microservice has a `Dockerfile` to build their respective images. *Skaffold* can be used to quickly build the cluster, and update each pod when changes are made locally.